-If your Philips Humidifier does not humidify the air (or you notice that the humidity indication does not change), please find here how to simply solve this yourself.
+If your Philips Humidifier does not humidify the air or you notice that the humidity indication/hygrometer does not change, find below how to simply solve this yourself.

 The room is too big

 There is a maximum room size that your Philips Humidifier can humidify.
-If you exceed the recommended room size for your specific humidifier model, the indication will not change since your humidifier will not be able to provide the expected results.
+If you exceed the recommended room size for your specific humidifier model, the indication on your Philips Humidifier or hygrometer will not change since your humidifier will not be able to provide the expected results.

 The humidification filter is not correctly assembled